-If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music and video distribution company, please read the outline below which will address any questions you may have.
+If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music, film and TV distribution company, please read the outline below which will address any questions you may have.
 First off, please know that The Orchard does not intend to sue you and, in most cases, will not be removing your video.

-The notice you have received informs you that YouTube’s Content Identification System has matched a portion of the audio or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (The Orchard or IODA).
-YouTube’s Copyright Center explains their identification system (or Content ID) as follows:
+The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard).
+YouTube’s Copyright Center explains Content ID as follows:

 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

 WHAT YOU CAN DO TO FIND OUT MORE INFORMATION